blacktop/ipsw/www/docs/cli/ipsw/kernel/symbolsets.md

 ### Options

 ```
+  -a, --arch string   Which architecture to use for fat/universal MachO
   -h, --help          help for symbolsets
 ```

 ### Options inherited from parent commands